 Drawing II Workshop: Topics

 This course is an investigation of the visualization of form, thought and expression through the drawing process.
 This workshop provides students with the opportunity to learn more about a particular experience in drawing while still covering required foundation elements.
 Different topics may be taken in the same semester.
 Topics may only be taken once.
 Concepts are introduced by lectures, discussions, demonstrations, research and assigned projects..
 The focus of the course is to provide awareness of the full range of ways in which drawing is used as a tool for both self-expression and communication.
-(Prerequisites: FDTN-111 or equivalent course.)
+(Prerequisites: FDTN-111 or ITDI-211 or equivalent course.)
+Studio 6 (Spring).

 Graphic Design Studio I